mcbreese/football_databricks/dbt_football_databricks/models/staging/stg_docs.md

 {% enddocs %}

 {% docs domestic_league_code %}
-The standardized three or four-letter code for the domestic league.
+The standardised three or four-letter code for the domestic league.
 {% enddocs %}

 {% docs type %}